-At the very top of Medusa, you'll find a list of fuschia inner links you can click on for information on readings, workshops, publishing and publications—all sorts of updates on Inner NorCal goings-on—as well as Calliope's Closet for inspiration, and Medusa Mulls for what that cranky old battle-ax has up her sleeve.
+At the very top of Medusa, you'll find a list of fuschia inner links you can click on for information on publishing and publications, as well as Calliope's Closet for inspiration, and Medusa Mulls for what that cranky old battle-ax has up her sleeve.

 Here's how to send stuff to MK:

-•••No cover letter/bio/simul-subs, but prev-pubs OK (cite publication); email email@example.com.
-Do mark it for Medusa, please.
+•••No cover letter/bio/simul-subs, but prev-pubs OK (cite publication); email firstname.lastname@example.org.
 If you absolutely HAVE to send me poems by snail, write and ask for an address.

 •••Any number of poems is okay; no need to stick to the usual 3-5, and send stuff as often as you'd like.

 •••Turn-around time is very, very short.
 I usually respond within a day or two (if I don't, please write and ask if I got it!).
-Work will most likely be posted within a week or so, unless you send me a whole bunch of poems or photos, in which case they may be spread out over time.
-And almost all styles and content are welcome; we are an equal-opportunity publisher.
+Almost all styles and content are welcome; we are an equal-opportunity publisher.
 Watch out for poems that are too long, though, like pages and pages and pages, or political or religious rants, or stuff that's too racy...
-Medusa does like her juice, so to speak, but we don't want to get linked to too many porno sites.
-And I can't guarantee that I'll let you know the exact day your work will appear; you'll have to keep an eye out for yourself.
+(Medusa does like her juice, so to speak, but we don't want to get linked to too many porno sites.)
+And I'll usually let you know the exact day your work will appear.

 •••BE SURE, though, that whatever you send Medusa is in its final form.
 We post the FIRST version you send; we can't be keeping track of revisions.

 •••Check on Tuesdays for our Seed of the Week (SOW).
+Of course, your poems don't have to be based on the SOW; the "seeds" are just there to get you going if you feel stuck.
 What triggers a poem in you?
 A stray word, a shocking scene, something that evokes a memory?
 Our SOWs are intended to, hopefully, inspire a poem in you the way something in "real life" does.
-Come up with poems, photos and art (loosely, very loosely) based on our SOWs and send 'em to firstname.lastname@example.org/.
-(No deadlines; save those seeds for later if you want, when Calliope gets ornery and hides under the bed.)
-And watch for the occasional give-away!
-And of course your poems don't have to be based on the SOW; the seeds are just there to get you going if you feel stuck.
+Come up with poems, photos and art (loosely, very loosely) based on our SOWs and send 'em to email@example.com/.
+No deadlines; save those seeds for later if you want, when your muse gets ornery and hides under the bed.
+(There's a huge list of past SOWs in Calliope's Closet, one of the links at the top of the blog.)

 •••And yes, you will see the occasional poetry form in the Kitchen, offered either as a feast for the eye or as a SOW.
-(See our Forms to Fiddle With each week in the green box.)
+(See our Form Fiddlers' Friday each Friday.)
 We're among those "form-geeks" who believe that forms can be good for the ear and good for the pen, even if you never intend to publish one or even tell anybody you've practiced them.
 (We won't squeal on ya, we promise!)